sashalashae/CyberSecurity_Week4_Lab/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes
    I have been stuck on Challenge 3 for three days.
 I have been unsuccessful at completing the challenge.
 I looked at the hint and when I look at the cookie values before and after the change.
 They remain the same and do not change.
 The only change I see is the userPassWord to newPassword.
 I tried manipulating those values, but still no success.
+After consulting my fellow TAs, I restarted my browser, so I was able to see the current and checksum cookies values.

 ## License